iron-io/workers/iron_freshbooks/README.md

 # 604800 = 1 week in seconds
 ```
 available scheduler options
-*run_every:* The amount of time, in seconds, between runs.
-By default, the task will only run once. run_every will return a 400 error if it is set to less than 60.
+* run_every:  The amount of time, in seconds, between runs.
+By default, the task will only run once. will return a 400 error if it is set to less than 60.
-*end_at:* The time tasks will stop being queued.
+* end_at:     The time tasks will stop being queued.
 Should be a time or datetime.
-*run_times:* The number of times a task will run.
+* run_times:  The number of times a task will run.
-*priority:* The priority queue to run the job in.
+* priority:   The priority queue to run the job in.
 Valid values are 0, 1, and 2.
 The default is 0.
 Higher values means tasks spend less time in the queue once they come off the schedule.
-*start_at:* The time the scheduled task should first be run
+* start_at:   The time the scheduled task should first be run